jtslear/shiny-octo-spice/README.md

 How To
 ------
 1. Clone this repo
+2. `git submodule init`
+3. `git submodule update`
-2. Modify the Vagrant file appropriately
+4. Modify the Vagrant file appropriately
-3. `vagrant up`
+5. `vagrant up`

 Resources
 ---------